DanielcB123/jwks-server/ReadMe.md

 ## Running the Server

-From the root of your project directory, start the PHP built-in server:
+From the root of our project directory, start the PHP built-in server:

     php -S localhost:8080 server.php